 Stocks and shares are some of the most common and well-known financial instruments on the market today.
-Shares in companies that are known as “publicly traded” are found on established national stock exchanges such as the FTSE (Financial Times Stock Exchange) 100 or FTSE 250 in the UK.
+Shares in companies that are known as “publicly traded” are found on established national stock exchanges such as the FTSE (Financial Times Stock Exchange) 100 or FTSE 250.
 That’s because these companies have taken the specific decision to sell some or all of their shares to the public, often to raise money through what’s known as an initial public offering (IPO).
 Other stocks are privately traded, which means that they’re owned by their directors or other personnel and are often available to buy only if you’re a private investor, rather than merely a trader.

-Regardless of the sort of shares, you plan to trade; there are lots of reasons to devise a simple trading strategy that suits both the behaviour of the broader market as well as your own goals.
+Regardless of the sort of shares, you plan to trade; there are lots of reasons to devise a simple trading strategy that suits both the behavior of the broader market as well as your own goals.
 Besides thinking about which national stock market you might want to pursue or what triggers cause your preferred market to move, for example, you’ll also need to think about your attitude towards risk and reward and how much you’re willing to invest to get your stock trading career off the ground.
-No matter whether you need to formulate a stock strategy for beginners or you’re a professional looking to re-calibrate your trading strategies for the long term, it’s wise always to be thinking about maximising your tactical chances.
+No matter whether you need to formulate a stock strategy for beginners or you’re a professional looking to re-calibrate your trading strategies for the long term, it’s wise always to be thinking about maximizing your tactical chances.

 The Practical Side of Trading